datocms/old-website/src/docs/backups/index.md

 ---
 position: 1
-title: Offline backups
+title: Making offline backups
 ---

-Making offline backups of every content stored in DatoCMS is extremely easy using our API client.
-Here's a quick example script that:
+Higher tier of DatoCMS offer the ability to generate nightly copies of your content to your own Amazon S3 buckets, but even if you're on lower plans making offline backups is extremely easy.

-1. dumps every record into a `records.json` file, and
+Here's a quick example script that uses our [REST API](/api/) to dump every record into a `records.json` file, and locally downloads every asset.

-2. locally downloads every asset
+You can then add this script into a cron-job and store the result in a S3 bucket:

 ```js
 const SiteClient = require('datocms-client').SiteClient;